railsgirls/guides.railsgirls.com/_posts/2013-04-08-how-to-continue-with-programming.markdown

 ### Courses

-* [Rails for Zombies](http://railsforzombies.org/) - A Rails Screencast which was created by [Codeschool](http://codeschool.com).
-Its free and Codeschool provides also a series of paid [Ruby and Rails](http://www.codeschool.com/paths/ruby#starting-rails) courses which are awesome.
+* [Rails for Zombies](http://railsforzombies.org/) - A Rails Screencast which you can try for free.
+Pluralsight also provides a series of paid [Ruby and Rails](https://www.pluralsight.com/paths/ruby-language-fundamentals) courses which are awesome.
 You should really try them!
-* [Codecademy](http://www.codecademy.com/) - The world isn't just created with rubiez.
+* [Codecademy](http://www.codecademy.com/) - The world isn't just created with Ruby and Rails.
 There are also plenty of other languages like HTML/CSS, JavaScript, Python and so on.
-Try them out.
+Try them out!

 ### Books